 UPDATE!!
-As of April 16th we have raised over $90,000 in just 30 days of fundraising.
-That is almost halfway to our total goal!
-We have also had record sales this year and will put all extra earned revenue towards the purchase!
+As of April 28th we have raised $115,000!
+We have also had record sales that can be put towards the purchase!
 We can do this!
 Please donate to and share our fundraiser!
 We are looking for corporate sponsorships to help get us there.
-Please email email@example.com to learn more.
+Please email firstname.lastname@example.org to learn more.

 We need to raise $200,000 (the amount we are not able to finance on our own) to purchase a 20,000 sq ft building by May 16th, 2021.
 A large and well suited facility will allow us to triple our reuse efforts and begin building a circular economy we believe will revolutionize the way resources are handled.
 We want to build a large circular economy in Gainesville that can be a model for other cities around the world.
 We would not be asking for help unless we needed it, but after exhausting traditional loan options, we are turning to you to make this next step a reality.

 Buying instead of renting is approximately half the price for 4 times the space!

 The Repurpose Project is a magical place.
 We are a reuse retail store that fits within the framework of capitalism but still manages to help the environment AND help people with lower cost supplies.
 Our little store addresses some really big problems: environmental degradation, deforestation, income inequality, human rights abuses, loss of biodiversity, unsustainable resource management, environmental injustice, and the climate crisis.
 Even during these highly polarized political times, we are an organization loved by all because everyone can see the value of reuse and of course everyone loves a great deal.